GrunCrow/research-info/README.md

 #### [BioAcoustics](Acoustics/BioAcoustics)

-Here, you'll find resources on the use of Deep Learning algorithms in the analysis of sounds and vocalizations of wildlife, especially birds and mammals.
+Here, you'll find resources on the use of Deep Learning algorithms in the analysis of sounds and vocalizations of wildlife.

 ### [Other](Other)